Strategies

 Flywheel SFR Fund I

-Flywheel SFR Fund I, managed by Bangtail Management, LP an affiliate of Deer Park Road Management Company, LP, is a Private Equity fund that builds upon the successful, 20-year history of our housing market-related investments.
+Flywheel SFR Fund I, is a Private Equity fund that builds upon the successful, 20-year history of our housing market-related investments.
 Flywheel purchases U.S single-family homes with the purpose of generating an operationally enhanced stream of rental income and augmenting the price appreciation of the underlying properties.
 Flywheel has established a relationship with Bungalow Living; a leading technology company for the rental industry.
 Leveraging the best-in-class shared rental platform of Bungalow, the Fund utilizes a differentiated approach targeting assets within Tier 1-2 markets, implementing value-added enhancements, and focusing on a critical growing demographic segment and reflecting underserved tenant preferences within the Single-Family Rental market.

 Mutual Fund